GfSE/SAF-Specification/README.md

 # SAF Specification Dev Branch

+meine tollen änderungen
 This is the System Architecture Framework specification. **It is work in progress.**

 The Fire Forest Detection example, SAF_FFDS, is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**